Notes: Eastgate is the present terminus of the line. The station

 Railways Limited has now been achieved and the first works trains

-began running in 2004 in preparation for
+began running in 2004 in preparation for the reopening of the

 In February 2005 Weardale Railways Ltd, the company operating